Application perspectives

 Clicking “Next” brings you to the third step.

-Step 3: Provide Final Details
+Step 3: Provide final details

 The third and final step is shown as follows where the name of the AP is added and the default dashboard view is selected.
 The default dashboard view can be changed at any time with a simple menu selection.
-The preview panel information is also carried along to show the services that were selected.
+The preview window information is also carried along to show the services that were selected.
 This is shown in the figure as follows.

-Tips on Using the “Services or Endpoints” Blueprint
+Tips on using the “Services or Endpoints” blueprint

 The “Services or Endpoints” blueprint can be used to select multiple items and there are some features that are worth highlighting.

-To select multiple endpoints you first select a service and can then select multiple endpoints of that service.
+To select multiple endpoints, you first select a service and can then select multiple endpoints of that service.
 In the figure as follows where three endpoints are selected in the cart service.

-Advanced AP Creation
+Advanced AP creation

 All the data that is needed for an AP is entered in a single screen with the Advanced AP creation view.
 The steps within this view are: